Labor Board Says Google Could Fire James Damore For Anti-Diversity Memo - Slashdot

 If speech is inconsequential then it's barely worth defending.
 It's only as important as it is because it has not just consequences but massive, important consequences.
 With a gun you can kill a few people.
 With speech, you can topple an empire.
 You know, liberty or death and all that shit.

-Freedom of any kind absolutely is freedom from at least specific kinds of consequences.
+Freedom of any kind absolutely is freedom from at least specific kinds of conse

 Re: (Score:2)